 Anna Rabinowitz is a poet, librettist, and editor based in New York City.

-A National Endowment for the Arts Fellow, she has published five volumes of poetry: Words on the Street, Present Tense, The Wanton Sublime: A Florilegium of Whethers and Wonders, Darkling: A Poem, and At the Site of Inside Out, which won the Juniper Prize.
+A National Endowment for the Arts Fellow, she has published five volumes of poetry: Words on the Street – winner of the Sheila Margaret Motton Book Prize of the 2017 New England Poetry Club, Present Tense, The Wanton Sublime: A Florilegium of Whethers and Wonders, Darkling: A Poem, and At the Site of Inside Out, which won the Juniper Prize.

 The Wanton Sublime operatic monodrama premiered in the U.S. at Roulette, Brooklyn, NY and in London at the Arcola Theater as part of the Grimeborn Festival.